meisl/logicly/osci.md

 to make
 ![osci_2_build_5.png](osci_2_build_5.png)

-It is crucial that get the overlap right.
+It is crucial that you get the overlap right.
 Here's how it looks like if you did it wrong:

 ![osci_2_build_6.png](osci_2_build_6.png)